 Jonathan Terell Charles, Education Specialist & Mentor (The Mental Health ACCESS Program)

 Jonathan Terell Charles is a senior at the University of Massachusetts - Amherst majoring in Public health with an emphasis in Education Pedagogy.
 Originally from Waltham MA, his roots in public health began in high school while doing work with several Cambridge youth initiatives, such as: the Students Teaching and Advocating Respect to other Students (STARS) program, Youth Action Corps (YAC), and My City My Voice.
 His work with ACCESS merges his interest in public health philosophy with his interest in education, while working in a team environment.
 In addition to continuing his pursuit toward a career in education, Jonathan plans to venture into real estate when graduates from UMass.

-Kwame Dance, Behavioral Health Services Coordinator; Founder of The Mental Health ACCESS Program
+Dr. S. Kwame Dance, Socioemotional Well-Being & Development Coach; Founder of The Mental Health ACCESS Program

 Imam "Flash" Firmin, Program Director (The Hip Hop Transformation)